-Wearing a Buddha necklace has become popular in the U.S. among both Buddhists and those who value peace, mindfulness, or meaningful jewelry.
+Wearing a Buddha necklace has become popular in the U.S. among both practicing Buddhists and those seeking a daily reminder of mindfulness, protection, and inner peace.

 Many ask if it’s disrespectful for non-Buddhists to wear one.
 The short answer: yes, you can—as long as it’s done with respect.